jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 connected, safety engineers and security stakeholders should also consider the ability of adversaries to manipulate signals.
-The latest recommendation from NHTSA is inspired by ISOSAE 21434 in structure and process, but is also affected by R155 as it includes the protection from remote attacks.
+The latest recommendation from NHTSA is inspired by ISO/SAE 21434 in structure and process, but is also affected by R155 as it includes the protection from remote attacks.
-NHTSA guidelines emphasize the importance of collaboration to ensure security and safety, suggesting participation in Auto\-ISAC as a means of effective information sharing across the industry.Upstream is a proponent of this; as collaborative community members, we maintain the Upstream AutoThreat Intelligence Cyber Incident Repository173 and share insights in our annual report.
+NHTSA guidelines emphasize the importance of collaboration to ensure security and safety, suggesting participation in Auto\-ISAC as a means of effective information sharing across the industry.
+Upstream is a proponent of this; as collaborative community members, we maintain the Upstream AutoThreat® Intelligence Cyber Incident Repository173 and share insights in our annual report.
 Upstream is also a proud partner and sponsor of Auto\-ISAC174 and ASRG,175 where industry knowledge sharing occurs and cybersecurity best practices take shape.
 Updated approach to ADS and ADAS
 Automation is constantly evolving, and NHTSA is developing regulations for Automated Driving Systems (ADS) and Advanced Driver Assistance Systems (ADAS).
-In April 2023, NHTSA issued the Second Amended SGO 2021\-01 Incident Reporting for Automated Driving Systems and Level 2 Advanced Driver Assistance Systems.176
+In April 2023, NHTSA issued the Second Amended SGO 2021\-01 – Incident Reporting for Automated Driving Systems and Level 2 Advanced Driver Assistance Systems.176
 The updated SGO went into effect May 15, 2023 for 3 years, and includes updates to reporting requirements established in the original SGO, which was issued in 2021\.
-It enables NHTSA to receive standardized, timely, and transparent data of actual accidents involving ADS and Level 2 ADAS vehicles which is essential to identifying potential safety concerns with automated technologies that are rapidly evolving and being tested on public roads.
+It enables NHTSA to receive standardized, timely, and transparent data of actual accidents involving ADS and Level 2 ADAS vehicles— which is essential to identifying potential safety concerns with automated technologies that are rapidly evolving and being tested on public roads.
 In July 2023, NHTSA also created the Office of Automation Safety, and the Automation Exemptions Division under NHTSA's existing Office of Rulemaking to focus internal resources on this sector.177
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 83
 NHTSA favors safety and cybersecurity over the Right to Repair The Right to Repair refers to the ability of vehicle owners and independent repair shops to access the information, tools, and software necessary to diagnose, service, and repair vehicles.
-In the context of modern vehicles, which are equipped with advanced technologies and complex systems, the Right to Repair has become a significant issuemaking big headlines in 2023\.
+In the context of modern vehicles, which are equipped with advanced technologies and complex systems, the Right to Repair has become a significant issue—making big headlines in 2023\.
 In June 2023, in a dramatic move,
 NHTSA sent a letter to dozens of
 OEMs stating safety concerns related to the Massachusetts Right to Repair
 Act,178 warning them to ignore the law amid cybersecurity concerns.
 NHTSA further clarified that it expects vehicle manufacturers to fully comply with federal safety obligations.
 A few more NHTSA updates for 2023